derekca/rnaseq/README.md

 ```

-- `adapters.fa` — Points to .fa file with all the adapters to be trimmed.
-Adapters can be found in the SampleSheet.csv files of the raw data.
+- `adapters.fa` — Points to a file containing all the adapters to be trimmed.
+Adapters can be found in the `SampleSheet.csv` which is contained in the raw NextSeq data files, or the equivalent file for your data.
+This file should be produced on your own, using the following template:
 ```
 >PrefixNX/1
 AGATGTGTATAAGAGACAG